astrowonk/covid_dash/README.md

 The county data is much larger, and the merges more memory instensive, at least on relative to the memory on my virtual server, using `pandas`.
 I do some light processing on the raw csv file line by line in python, then use `sqlite3` command line utility to efficiently load the csv file into the sqlite database with `county_processing.sql`.
 This is much faster than pandas + sql alchemy, uses less memory, and less cpu.

-`sqlite3` then joins the county data and county population and stores a new enhanced table so no join is requried at runtime.
+`sqlite3` then joins the county data and county population and stores a new enhanced table so no join is required at runtime.
+The `github` api is used to check the NY Time repository every hour, and only downloand update the database if the files have been updated.